Art-iDev/arti-product-shipping-notices/README.md

 [Documentação em português aqui.](https://github.com/Art-iDev/arti-product-shipping-notices/wiki/Documenta%C3%A7%C3%A3o-em-portugu%C3%AAs)

-# Product Shipping Notices for WooCommerce based marketplaces
+# Product Shipping Notices for WooCommerce-based marketplaces

-Add automated notices to you product page based on vendor's shipping configurations.
+Add automated notices to your product page based on vendor's shipping configurations.

 Currently, the marketplace supported is WCFM, but plans are to add most WooCommerce marketplace providers existent.